Student Accounts and Business Office

 To assist in the planning of financing your education, we have included the following chart to breakdown the tuition, fees, and corresponding due dates.

-The annual tuition and fees for the 2018/19 school year will be billed in two increments.
-ICOM will not be implementing payment plans and all tuition and fees need to be paid in full by the due dates listed below.
+The annual tuition and fees for the 2019/20 school year will be billed in two increments.
+ICOM will not be implementing payment plans and all tuition and fees need to be paid in full by the first day of class each semester, which is noted by the due dates listed below.

 If you have not secured financing for the upcoming year and are in need of assistance, please contact the Financial Aid Team.